kenOfYugen/dotfiles/README.md

 git submodule update --remote --merge
 ```
 ### Dependencies
-These aren't really dependencies, but they are what you need to clone my setup exactly.
+The following aren't really dependencies (some are), but they are what you need to clone my setup exactly.

+I use [`awestore`](https://github.com/K4rakara/awestore) for my panel animation.
+Look at the repo for install instructions.
+In short, you just have to use `luarocks` and do this: `sudo luarocks --lua-version 5.3 install awestore`

 I use Arch Linux, so all the packages I list can be directly installed with an AUR helper like `paru` or `yay`.
 The `-git` packages are ones directly from their git master branch.